 Physics of the impossible

 If a reader thinks of a page of poetry as a two-dimensional representation of the universe, in Zong!, as in relativity, space is not empty, and matter does not inertly move through space; matter tells spacetime how to warp the spacetime in its vicinity, and warped spacetime tells matter how to behave.
-To my mind, there are numerous flaws in Einstein’s theories of relativity that I will address in upcoming commentaries, but I still find many aspects of the theories—such as the way matter and spacetime interact as well as how wormholes are conceived in the theories—useful for developing thought experiments in poetics.
+While there are flaws in Einstein’s theories of relativity, I still find many aspects of the theories—such as the way matter and spacetime interact as well as how wormholes are conceived—useful for developing thought experiments in poetics.
 As noted in the book, Physics of the Impossible (Anchor Books, 2008), by physicist Michio Kaku, a founder of contemporary string field theory, Einstein introduced the concept of the wormhole in 1935.
 In Einstein’s universe, Kaku explains, the shortest distance between two points is not a straight line; if we curled a sheet of paper until two points touched, then the shortest distance between two points is a wormhole.

 Photo I took of M. NourbeSe Philip's Zong!, where I curl page 90 until two points touch to illustrate Einstein's concept of a wormhole.

 By visually, sonically, and conceptually enacting its subject matter, Zong!, like a curled piece of paper representing the concept of a wormhole in Einstein’s universe, might function as a wormhole between the Zong massacre in 1781 and the contemporary reader, inviting, among many other responses, more nuanced and complex forms of remembrance, empathy, compassion, and dialogues about racism and the ongoing impacts of the transatlantic slave trade.
 Is this a wormhole in physical or figurative space?
 That may depend on the poetics—and the physics—of the reader.